justinrgarrard/world-of-naevis.net/docs/the_frontier/monstrosities/undead.md

 #### The Wizard Kings

-Ancient human tribes proficient in [Abyssal](../../more/languages/secret) once sought to rule the world through armies of the dead and nearly succeeded.
-The second emperor of the [Elven Empire](../greenlands/elves) narrowly avoided catastrophe by exterminating every individual possessed of that talent.
-To date, humans who inherit an aptitude for Abyssal are put to death in Elven lands (and generally shunned elsewhere).
+Ancient human tribes proficient in [Abyssal](../../more/languages/secret) once sought to rule the world through armies of the dead.
+The second emperor of the [Elven Empire](../greenlands/elves) narrowly avoided catastrophe by exterminating every member of that tribe.
+To date, humans who miraculously inherit an aptitude for Abyssal are put to death in Elven lands (and generally shunned elsewhere).

 ---